militaryinvestor/militaryinvestor.github.io/_posts/2021-08-15-Don't-Leave-Your-TSP-Money-Only-in-The-G-Fund.md

 hidden: false
 ---

-**BLUF:** TSP is an easy, low-fee way to invest.
-If you are enrolled in the Blended Retirement System (BRS), you are losing money if you don’t invest 5%.
-Compound interest at market average gains can double your money every 10 years, so invest as much as early as possible.
-But, to do this right in TSP, you must change your contribution allocations and do an interfund transfer if needed.
+**BLUF:** The Thrist Savings Plan (TSP) is an easy, low-fee way to invest.
+If you are enrolled in the Blended Retirement System (BRS), you are losing money if you don’t invest 5% into TSP.
+With a ~7% return, investing can double your money every 10 years so invest as early as possible.
+But, you won't make anywhere near this much if you money is in the default "G Fund".
+Fix your TSP contribution allocations and do an interfund transfer if needed.

 ------